 International demand for NZ wine at an all-time high

-New Zealand Winegrowers has just released their 2019 Annual Report, which shows that international demand for New Zealand wine shows no sign of slowing. with total export value reaching a record $1.83 billion.
+International demand for New Zealand wine shows no sign of slowing, with total export value reaching a record $1.83 billion according to the 2019 Annual Report of New Zealand Winegrowers.

 Export value has risen by 6% in June year end 2019, and at a retail level this translates to over $7 billion dollars of New Zealand wine sold around the world annually.
 The UK and USA led the growth, with the USA continuing to be New Zealand wine’s largest market with over $550 million in exports.